After a few months of preparation, Ka-Blam officially opened for business in early 2006.

 In 2007, Ka-Blam launched IndyPlanet.com the first printed-on-demand online comics shop.
 IndyPlanet quickly grew into the greatest selection of independent comics available anywhere ever.
 There are now more than 7,000 comics available at IndyPlanet … with more added every single day.

-Over the years, Ka-Blam has also expanded their offerings to include not only comic book printing, but also paperbacks, posters and prints, pre-lined artboards, and coming soon will be trading cards and wide-format printing.
+Over the years, Ka-Blam has also expanded their offerings to include not only comic book printing, but also paperbacks, and posters and prints.